johannes-lemke/toDoList/README.md

 # to-do-list

-A simple self-hosted to-do list to keep track of your open and completed to-dos
+A simple self-hosted to-do list to keep track of your open and completed To-Do's

 ## Requirements

-A XAMPP environment is required to host this to-do list.
-Download and install here: https://www.apachefriends.org/de/index.html
+A running XAMPP environment is required to host this To-Do list.
+Download and install XAMPP here: https://www.apachefriends.org/de/index.html

 In addition, the following database environment is required: